-Anyways, let me tell you that this is not only the way to dispose off a lost milk tooth, every human culture round the world follow their own set of traditions or rituals for the disposal of the lost baby teeth.
-So today, I shall providing a interesting brief review regarding the rituals associated lost milk tooth.
+Anyways, let me tell you that this is not only the way to dispose of a lost milk tooth, and almost every human culture around the world follow their own set of traditions or rituals for the disposal of the lost baby teeth.
+So today, I shall provide an interesting brief review regarding the rituals associated with lost milk tooth.

 (1) The tooth was thrown into the sun